rccvpaaron/asrcc-brown-act/README.md

   - Added row counts for number of total minutes in Minutes column
   - Added calculation "=C2/B2" in E2 to show share of meetings with an agenda for Executive
   - Added calculation "=C3/B3" in E3 to show share of meetings with an agenda for Senate
-  - Added calculation "=D2/B2" in E2 to show share of meetings with an agenda for Executive
+  - Added calculation "=D2/B2" in F2 to show share of meetings with an agenda for Executive
-  - Added caldulation "=D3/B3" in E3 to show share of meetings with an agenda for Senate
+  - Added caldulation "=D3/B3" in F3 to show share of meetings with an agenda for Senate
+- Recorded dates from ASRCC email to Viewpoints about missed meeting dates

 ## 02. Creating the Datawrapper Charts
 ### Number of online agendas vs. regularly-scheduled meetings for ASRCC, 2025-2026